Class of 2024

 Nanjing Foreign Language School

 During the first semester of my freshman year, I was unable to study on campus in South Bend.
 Instead, I took classes at the Beijing Center (TBC).
 Nevertheless, the various activities at Notre Dame were basically realized on the online platform.
 Thanks to this, I also participated in many clubs and activities.
-For example, a few of my friends and I participated in the ND data science competition to do sentiment analysis on Fang Fang's diary in the past semester.
-Besides studying, I participated in photography activities at TBC.

 I am thankful for being a part of the ND community.
 I hope to explore more possibilities in my future studies and keep an optimistic attitude to work hard.

-Yutan (Jeffrey) Zhang
+Yutan Zhang

 Yutan Zhang Cropped